 I build robots, talk about robots, write about robots, and photograph robots.
 I’m the editor of the robot news blog robots.net, contributing editor to Servo Magazine, as well as a contributor to Robot Magazine, The Robotics Practitioner Journal, and the Robot Explorer Newsletter.
 I’ve written robot articles for internal corporate publications too.
 If you’d like me consider a writing project that involves robotics, please send me an email

 My robot ramblings have been quoted with varying accuracy in Forbes, USA Today, the New York Times, and other assorted non-technical publications.
 I’ve also done numerous interviews on the subject of robots.
 I’ve been interviewed multiple times for the well-known Robots Podcast.
 I’ve also been on KZSC radio’s Timothy Jordon show to talk about the future of robots and on local Dallas radio talk shows.
 If you need an interview subject on robotics, please send me an email

 I’m a long time member off the Dallas Personal Robotics Group, which is a convergence point for several of my other interests including AI, software, music, and art.
-The DPRG also does educational demonstrations at schools, museums, and local science fiction conventions.
+In 2004, I worked with several other members to convert the informal organization into an official 501(c)(3) organization.
+In addition to building robots, the DPRG does educational demonstrations at schools, museums, and local science fiction conventions.